discdiver/uv-demo/uv for Data Professionals.md

 prefect
 ```

-As with pip, you can use the `-r` flag with uv to install all the packages listed in a `requirements.txt` file.
+Then just run the following command:

 ```bash
 uv pip install -r requirements.txt
 ```

-In the past, you might have used pip to specify top level package versions in your `requirements.txt` file.
+In the past, you might have specified top level package versions in your `requirements.txt` file.

 ```requirements.txt
 prefect==3.11.0